mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 image: ""
 ---

 Welcome to the fourth post in our series on how to enter data science!
 So far, we've covered [the range of data science roles]({{  site.baseurl  }}/DS-transition-1), some [inferential statistics fundamentals]({{  site.baseurl  }}/DS-transition-2), and [manipulating and analyzing data]({{  site.baseurl  }}/DS-transition-3).
-This post will shift from programming to broader software engineering concepts that are essential for data science.
+This post will focus on software engineering concepts that are essential for data science.

 ---
 **How to enter data science:**